BlackPast.org: History

 More than 600 volunteer historians, scholars and university students have contributed historical entries since the site's inception.
 In November 2007, BlackPast.org was formed as a non-profit corporation under the laws of the State of Washington.
-Board members at time of formation were George Tamblyn, Jamila Taylor and Dr. Taylor.
-On March 28, 2008, with a staff of 10, BlackPast.org was officially recognized as a 501(c)(3) non-profit corporation.
+Board members at time of formation were George Tamblyn, Jamila Taylor and Quintard Taylor.
+On March 28, 2008, with a staff of 10, BlackPast.org was officially recognized as a 501(c)(3) nonprofit corporation.
 Also that year, the organization received a $10,000 grant from Humanities Washington for project work including photo copyright acquisition.

 In 2009, the organization was selected by New York Public Library reference librarians as one of the top 25 hybrid print and electronic resources for the library's Best of Reference list, "an annual list of books, websites, and electronic resources selected by a committee of librarians for their usefulness in branch reference collections."
 The following year, BlackPast.org was selected by the Library of Congress (LOC) to become part of the LOC's web archiving project, a commitment with the International Internet Preservation Consortium to record a "rich body of Internet content from around the world."
 (See also National Digital Information Infrastructure and Preservation Program.)
-That project is currently in the cataloging phase, and the BlackPast.org content will be available sometime in 2011.
+That project is currently in the cataloging phase, with the BlackPast.org content available in 2011.

-Since its inception, all content has been reviewed for accuracy and relevance by Dr. Taylor and a team of copyeditors prior to publication.
+Since the website's inception, all content has been reviewed for accuracy and relevance by Taylor and a team of copyeditors prior to publication.
 Taylor said in a 2008 interview, "The site is the biggest thing I've ever done as far as its reach and impact," adding: "I've received e-mails from China, Nigeria, South Africa and from the Netherlands.
 Where we think we have a self-interest in African American history, it's pleasing to me that folks in Russia and Mexico want to know the story.
 That is what drives me to continue on with this important work of unraveling the history of the African American people."